Meet Your Host!

 Professor of Chemical Engineering and Materials Science and Engineering, and Interim Associate Dean for Equity and Inclusion, The Pennsylvania State University

-Dr. Gomez's research focuses on connecting the chemical structure of soft materials to macroscopic properties for the advancement of a sustainable society.
-The Gomez group pushes the limits of X-ray scattering and electron microscopy to refine descriptions of the microstructure of soft materials.
-His research group focuses on the relationship between microstructure and electrical properties in the active layers of organic thin film transistors and photovoltaics, on elucidating the key factors that govern aqueous transport through water filtration membranes, and in the development of microstructure control to enable sustainable materials.
+Prof. Gomez's research focuses on connecting the chemical structure of soft materials to macroscopic properties for the advancement of a sustainable society.
+As part of that work, his lab pushes the limits of X-ray scattering and electron microscopy to better learn how polymers assemble, how they structure, and how they respond to their environments.
+Some examples of active research areas at the Gomez group include the relationship between microstructure and electrical properties in the active layers of organic thin film transistors and photovoltaics and elucidating the key factors that govern aqueous transport through water filtration membranes.